Meet our Board

 James Rowney

-James is Head of Solutions at the Royal Bank of Scotland.
-His team provides specialist advice to corporate and commercial customers at critical times.
+James has recently retired as Head of Solutions at the Royal Bank of Scotland.
+His team provided specialist advice to corporate and commercial customers at critical times.
 He has a keen interest in housing and has been involved in many aspects of it over a number of years.

 Date of first appointment: 28 September 2017